make-or-break-it/promptu/api/Readme.md

 # API

-The API is written in GO.
+The API is written in Golang.

 ## Run